netgen/local-development-setup/git/README.md

 ## 3 Verify configuration

-Check your configuration is active by executing:
+Check your configuration is active by executing on the command line:

 ```console
 git config --list